 Stacey Genève, Caribbean decent is a native of New York and has lived there most of her life.
-She relocated to Manassas, Virginia in 2009 and lived there for five years, up until March of 2014, when she moved to Atlanta, Georgia.
+She relocated to Manassas, Virginia in 2009 and lived there for five years, up until March of 2014, when she moved to Atlanta, Georgia and has relocated back to New York in August of 2018.

 Stacey was a happy kid and has had a love ever since she could remember for the cinema.
 Stacey enjoyed as a kid watching silent films with her dad, Steadman of Buster Keaton and Chaplin and some of the early talkies like Clark Gable and Claudette Colbert in their romantic screwball comedy It Happened One Night (1934) and later one's like Roman Holiday (1953) with Gregory Peck and Audrey Hepburn.
 She loved and still does from drama, gangster, romantic comedy and sci-fi to Alfred Hitchcock's thrillers.